seamonstr/salesforce-intro/README.md

 ## Integrating with salesƒorce's APIs

 Right, let's get on to the interesting bit!
+When I started looking at Salesforce in depth, it seemed like it would be an interesting exercise to dig around in the core data model using APIs.

 Historially, salesƒorce has had most of their APIs available over horrible old SOAP, and they all still exist in that form.
 However, a recent development has been salesƒorce Lightning, which as far as I can tell was a rewrite of the UI platform.
 In addition to a new UI approach, though, it also brought a suite of [REST APIs](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/intro_rest_resources.htm) which are far more friendly than SOAP.